AbdulMutakabbir/SYSC5103_Software-Agents/README.md

 > * Ball is at a distance of 1 and the goal is Known

 ### Code Description:
-* Abstract "Action" class structures the agents actions.
+* Abstract "Action" class structures the agent's actions.
 These are extended by "ActionTurn", "ActionDash", "ActionKick" classes which implement their own "do_action" method that performs the action by the agent.

-* The "Environment" class stores the environment variables and returns the proper environment when passed the parameters to it.
+* The "Environment" class stores the environment variables and returns the proper environment when the parameters are passed to it.

 * The "StateMachine" Class does the following tasks:
     * reads the config file for state machine.